Tioga Pass hikes in Yosemite National Park.

 Not only is Yosemite home to tall, majestic peaks and beautiful waterfalls, but it is also home to three giant sequoia groves.

-4. Conquer the challenging Upper Yosemite Falls Trail
+4. Conquer the challenging Upper Yosemite Fall Trail or Four Mile Trail

 In my opinion, the Yosemite Point Overlook is even better than the Yosemite Falls Overlook.